CMSgov/ab2d/Deploy/documentation/AB2D_Deployment_Management.md

 1. Log on to GitHub

-1. Note the following appears on the "Authorize jenkins-github-authentication" page
+1. Note the following appears on the "Authorize jenkins-github-authentication-v2" page

-   - **jenkins-github-authentication by lhanekam:** wants to access your {your github user} account
+   - **jenkins-github-authentication-v2 by lhanekam:** wants to access your {your github user} account

    - **Organizations and teams:** Read-only access